The Trump Administration Is Making Asylum Seekers Camp Out at Bridges. Now Advocates Say Mexico Is Removing Some of Them.

 Harbury is now helping a Central American mother who was told to wait by US officials when she made it to the midpoint of the McAllen bridge.
 There, Harbury says, a Mexican official appeared and talked with someone from CBP.
 The Mexican official then took her and her four children away.
 Harbury says the mother had a receipt from applying for a transit visa but headed north before it was approved.
 She was detained for a week in Mexico before being released back into Mexico with her kids, Harbury adds.

 Forcing asylum-seekers to wait on the bridges is just one part of the Trump administration’s broader assault on the US asylum system.
 In June, Attorney General Jeff Sessions announced a policy change to block most people fleeing domestic and gang violence from receiving asylum.
 The administration is also pushing Mexico to accept a “safe third country” agreement that would require asylum-seekers who travel through Mexico to apply for asylum there.
-In July, the New York Times reported that CBP is considering a proposal that would force asylum-seekers to apply from abroad.
+In July, the New York Times reported that the administration is considering a proposal that would force asylum-seekers to apply from abroad.

 Harbury says the Trump administration’s long-term objective is clear.
 “We’re slowly but surely shutting down the border to asylum-seekers, families,” she says.
 “It’s just really heartbreaking.”